 Know Your Council (knowyourcouncil.vic.gov.au) - the Victorian Government has compiled a list of all councils in Victoria.
 Get in touch with your council for information on building regulations and the Victorian planning schemes, and what it means for your operations.

-WorkSafe Victoria (worksafe.vic.gov.au) - for guidance and advice relating to health and safety at your workplace, including storing, handling and transporting dangerous goods, and controlling exposure to crystalline silica.
+WorkSafe Victoria (worksafe.vic.gov.au) - for guidance and advice relating to health and safety at your workplace, including storing, handling and transporting dangerous goods.